blackdwarf/core-docs/docs/core-concepts/dnx-migration.md

 users get the DNX they need from the feed they specified (or default ones) as well as mark a certain DNX "active", which would put it on the $PATH for the given session.
 This would allow you to use the various tools.

-DNVM was discontinued because its feature set is made redundant by changes coming in the CLI.
+DNVM was discontinued because its feature set is made redundant by changes coming in the .NET Core CLI tools.

-CLI comes packaged in two main ways, as was specified in the [intro document](overview.md#installation):
+The CLI tools come packaged in two main ways, as was specified in the [intro document](core-sdk/cli/overview.md#installation):

 1. Native installers for a given platform
 2. Install script for other situations (like CI servers)